Computational-Biology-OceanOmics/OceanOmics-demultiplex-pipeline/README.md

 .xlsx file that is not needed if using index file.

 Must contain two sheet for each assay.
-The sheet names must be in the format of assay_plate and assay_index (e.g., 16S_plate and 16S_index)
+The sheet names must be in the format of assay_plate and assay_index (e.g., 16S_plate and 16S_index).

-Mandatory columns for plate sheet are 'f_primers', and all the rv primers Mandatory columns for index sheet are 'primer_#', 'primer_id', 'primer_seq', and 'tags'
+Mandatory columns for plate sheet are 'f_primers', and all the rv primers.
+Mandatory columns for index sheet are 'primer_#', 'primer_id', 'primer_seq', and 'tags'.

 Example plate_file.xlsx sheet=16S_plate